What is included in this Sample?

 Opportunity

-Data integration and interoperability issues
+Data integration complexity and laboratory workforce shortages.

 Challenge